KlavierCat/tzd/README.md

 Important notice:

 1. Do not change the CSS before chatting with me, except Kyle.
+2. Do not change the URL.
-2. When inserting item, use the file template-item.html.
+3. When inserting item, use the file template-item.html.
 Do not overwrite it!
-3. consult item-01.html and item-02.html when inserting item into the item template.
+4. consult item-01.html and item-02.html when inserting item into the item template.
-4. Kyle: template-with-filter.html is for you, not the inventory.html!
+5. Kyle: template-with-filter.html is for you, not the inventory.html!
 Don't touch the inventory.html
-5. In the template-item, I have commented out the jQuery API in the header.
+6. In the template-item, I have commented out the jQuery API in the header.
 If there is a need to use it, just uncomment it will do.

 Things to be changed when marking up individual item page:
 1.	<title>Evidence #00</title>